softmaterialslab/nanoconfinement-md/README.md

 * Users can extract the ionic structure (density profile) for a wide variety of ionic and environmental parameters
 * Unpolarized surfaces are assumed and standard molecular dynamics is used to propagrate the dynamics of ions

+* ARE THE FOLLOWING INSTRUCTIONS ONLY FOR LOCAL INSTALL AND TEST?

 Necessary Modules

 * Load the necessary modules: module load gsl && module load openmpi/3.0.1 && module load boost/1_67_0